paulthebaker/PAL2_utils/README.md

 # PAL2 bugs with IPTA data
 PAL2 requires bandwidth flags in `.tim` files to load them with `addTempoPulsar()`.
-This caused problems generating HDF5 files for use in analysis.
+This caused problems generating HDF5 files for use in analysis, because not all observatories provided these flags.
 The simplest fix is to **comment out lines 393-402 in PALdatafile.py**.

 For other runtime issues see my [notes](notes.md).